Monterey history photo collection

 Go to another photo of Ed Ricketts, 1936

-Go to photo of Cannery Row, circa 1945
+Go to photo of Cannery Row, Circa 1945

-Go to John Steinbeck photo, circa 1963
+Go to John Steinbeck photo, Circa 1963

 Go to For more information on Ed Ricketts